mhagstrand/slate/source/includes/_api_objects_order.md

 # Orders

-The order object contains a record of the purchase agreement between a shopper and a merchant.
-Returned by GET operations on the orders resource.
-Can also be passed in PUT and POST operations.
+A record of the purchase agreement between a shopper and a merchant.

 ## Order Object – Properties